-A bullet journal key, some people love them and others hate them.
-They do come in handy for people who keep track of numerous things and for those who are new to bullet journaling.
+Do you use a bullet journal key?.
+They can be great for people who keep track of numerous things and for those who are new to bullet journaling.

-The most important thing about creating a bullet journal key is making it useful for you.
-You can find hundreds of ideas all over the place but the key to the key is making it useful for you.
+The most important thing about creating a bullet journal is making it useful for YOU.
+This includes the key.

 Disclosure: This post may contain affiliate links.
 This means that at no cost to you I could earn a commission if you click through and make a purchase.
 To learn more about my disclosure policy you can find that information here.